Brand Names: Mepron

 What is atovaquone (Mepron)?

-Atovaquone is a medication that interferes with the reproduction of protozoa (single-cell organisms) that can cause disease in the body.
+Atovaquone interferes with the reproduction of protozoa (single-cell organisms) that can cause disease in the body.

-Atovaquone may also be used for other purposes not listed in this medication guide.
+Atovaquone may also be used for purposes not listed in this medication guide.

 What are the possible side effects of atovaquone (Mepron)?

-- nausea, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).
+- liver problems--loss of appetite, stomach pain (upper right side), tiredness, dark urine, or jaundice (yellowing of the skin or eyes).